 As advocates we create change that improves the lives of those with hereditary breast and ovarian cancer.

-The FRAT program has been made possible by the generous support from:
+The FRAT program is made possible by generous support from:

 In the past, the only role for patients and non-scientists in the research process was to participate in research studies.
 Increasingly, researchers are recognizing the value of including input from the general population and patient communities being researched to weigh in on the shape and direction of research.
 Many opportunities are available for consumers to participate on grant review panels, Institutional Review Boards (IRBs), Data and Safety Monitoring Boards (DSMBs), research advisory boards, and guideline panels.
 Consumers may not need formal science training to participate in research advocacy, but a certain amount of understanding about research principles, statistics, biology, and regulatory oversight can be helpful.